Verlander gets MLB-leading 11th win as Astros down KC 5-2

 DUSTY’S MILESTONE

-Thursday’s win was a milestone for Baker, moving him out of a tie with Walter Alston into sole possession of ninth place on the all-time wins list with 2,041.
+Thursday’s win was a milestone victory for manager Dusty Baker, moving him out of a tie with Walter Alston (2,040) into sole possession of ninth place on the all-time wins list with 2,041.

 UP NEXT